 I love designing systems; whether it's a system of visual elements that work together to create a brand, a system of wireframes and layouts that work together to create a website/app or, in the case of board game production, a complex system of art direction, information design, visual identity, packaging and marketing that creates engaging, attractive and fun experiences for consumers.
 Board Game projects are some of my favorite projects to work on because they exercise a huge range of different design muscles and, at the end of the day, the test of a good game design is whether or not users have fun with it, and this is one of the highest goals I think designers should have for their work.

 Statecraft is a politically-themed board/card game for 2-6 players.
 The game's publisher Inside The Box Games (a small independent publisher in the UK) brought me on as the sole designer and illustrator for the project.
 Over the course of a couple months, I designed the game's branding, functional components, packaging and marketing visuals.
-Since the game was successfully funded in July (with backers pledging £39,502 of the initial £8,500 goal), I've done several hundred card illustrations and even more design work in preparation for the game's production and delivery.
+After the game was successfully funded (with backers pledging £39,502 of the initial £8,500 goal), I did several hundred card illustrations and even more design work in preparation for the game's production and delivery.

 The development process for Statecraft was incredibly fast paced, as the client had set an aggressive goal for the launch of the game's Kickstarter campaign.
 I worked with the client to create a timeline that would not only get them a working prototype in time for reviewers to play and review the game, but would also develop a cohesive brand for the game that could flow into all of it's many cards, packaging elements and the look of it's Kickstarter marketing.